sictweb/web222/weeks/week03/README.md

 * [`s.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length) - will tell us the length of the string (UTF-16 code units)
 * [`s.charAt(1)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charAt) - returns the character at the given position (UTF-16 code unit).
 We can also use `s[1]` and use an index notation to get a particular character from the string.
 * [`s.concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat) - returns a new string created by concatenating the original with the given arguments.
+* [`s.padStart(2, '0)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart) - returns a new string padded with the given substring until the length meets the minimum length given.
+See also [`s.padEnd()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padEnd).
  * [`s.includes("tex")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes) - returns `true` if the search string is found within the string, otherwise `false` if not found.
 * [`s.startsWith("some")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/startsWith) - returns `true` if the string starts with the given substring, otherwise `false`.
 * [`s.endsWith("text")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/endsWith) - returns `true` if the string ends with the given substring, otherwise `false`.
+* [`s.indexOf("t")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf) - returns the first index position of the given substring within `s`, or `-1` if the substring is not found within `s`.
+See also [`s.lastIndexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/lastIndexOf)
 * [`s.match(regex)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) - tries to match a regular expression against the string, returning the matches.
 See discussion of RegExp below.
-* [`s.replace(regex, "replacement")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) - returns a new string with occurrence(s) of a matched RegExp replaced by the replacement text.
-See discussion of RegExp below.
+* [`s.replace(regex, "replacement")`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) - returns a new string with the first occurrence of a matched RegExp replaced by the replacement text.
+See also [`s.replaceAll()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll), which replaces *all* occurrences.
 * [`s.slice(2, 3)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) - returns a new string extracted (sliced) from within the original string.
 A beginning index and (optional) end index mark the position of the slice.
 * [`s.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) - returns an Array (see discussion below) of substrings by splitting the original string based on the given separator (`String` or `RegExp`).
 * [`s.toLowerCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) - returns a new string with all characters converted to lower case.